$4d$ steady gradient Ricci solitons with nonnegative curvature away from a compact set: Proofs of the main results

-\begin{proof} By Perelman's argument in \cite[Section 11]{P}, the rescaled manifold converges in the Cheeger-Gromov sense to a $3d$ $\kappa$-noncollapsed shrinking gradient Ricci soliton $(N', h'(t))$ with nonnegative curvature operator.
-If $(N', h'(t))$ is compact, it must be a quotient of $3d$ round sphere by a result of Perelman \cite[Section 1]{P2} (also see \cite[Corollary 4]{MW}).
-In particular, the sectional curvatures of $(N,h(t_k))$ must lie in the interval $[\frac{c-\epsilon_k}{-t_k},\frac{c+\epsilon_k}{-t_k}]$, where $\epsilon_k\rightarrow 0$ as $k\rightarrow \infty$.
-Then by curvature pinching estimates, $(N, h(t))$ has constant sectional curvature for each $t$ \cite{Ham82} (see also \cite{BW,BS}).
-It follows that $(N, h(t))$ is also a family of shrinking round quotient spheres, which contradicts with the type \uppercase\expandafter{\romannumeral2} condition.
-Hence, $(N', h'(t))$ must be non-compact.
+where each $(N_i,h_i(t))$ is a family of shrinking quotients of an $(n-1)$-dimensional closed symmetric space with nonnegative curvature operator, and each $(\hat N_j, \hat h_j(t))$ is an ancient flow with positive curvature operator on a quotient of $(n-1)$-dimensional sphere.
+By Perelman's argument in \cite[Section 11]{P}, the rescaled manifolds converge in the Cheeger-Gromov sense to a $\kappa$-noncollapsed shrinking gradient Ricci soliton $(N', h'(t))$ with nonnegative curvature operator.
+If the limit soliton $(N', h'(t))$ is compact, the limit $(N_j', h_j'(t))$ of is also compact with nonnegative curvature operator.
+Then by the convergence, $N_j'$ is diffeomorphic to $\hat N_j$, i.e., a quotient of sphere.
+Thus again by the classification of $(N_j', h_j'(t))$ as in (\ref{M-split}) for $( N, h(t))$, we know that $(N_j', h_j'(t))$ is a shrinking Ricci soliton on a quotient sphere with positive curvature operator.
+By \cite{BS}, it follows that $(N_j', h_j'(t))$ is a family of shrinking round quotient spheres.
+As a consequence, the sectional curvature of $(\hat N_j, \hat h_j(\cdot, t_k))$ lies in the interval $[\frac{c_j-\epsilon_k}{-t_k},\frac{c_j+\epsilon_k}{-t_k}]$, where $\epsilon_k\rightarrow 0$ as $k\rightarrow \infty$.
+Hence, by the curvature pinching estimate in \cite{BS}, each $(\hat N_j, \hat h_j(t))$ is also a family of shrinking round quotient spheres.
+As a consequence, $( N, h(t))$ is of type \uppercase\expandafter{\romannumeral1}, which contradicts to the type \uppercase\expandafter{\romannumeral2} condition.
+Therefore, $(N', h'(t))$ must be noncompact.
 The lemma is proved. \end{proof}